Mehri people: Islamic Conquests

+Mehri camels

+The Mehri region is known for its purebred Mehri camels, which were an integral part of the military success of the Mehri army during the Islamic conquests of Egypt and North Africa against the Byzantine Empire.
+The Mehri cavalry unit introduced the Mehri camels to North Africa during the conquests, and they are now found throughout the region.
+They are sometimes referred to as the Coastal Camels.
+These camels are famous for their speed, agility, and endurance.
+They have a large but slender build, and their small hump is a characteristic feature.
+Since ancient times, various camel breeds, including the Adiya breed, were known in the Mehri region.
+Among these breeds was the Eid camel, known for its speed and high milk production, which became a symbol of swiftness.
+This breed continues to exist in the eastern and western valleys of Al-Mahra region.

 Genetics

 According to Y-DNA analysis by Černý et al. (2009), most inhabitants of Socotra, some of whom are Mehri descendants, belong to the basal haplogroup J. Around 71.4% of them carry J*(xJ1,J2), which is the highest reported frequency of the paternal clade.

 Maternally, basal haplogroup N likewise occurs at its highest frequencies on the island (24.3%).
 Mitochondrial analysis by Non (2010) found that the haplogroup R0a (27.7%) is the most common mtDNA clade among the Mehri within the Mahra Governorate.
 The next most frequent maternal lineages borne by the Mehri are the haplogroups H (13.9%), R2 (13.9%), L2a1 (4.6%), and K (1.5%), as well as various subclades of the macro-haplogroup L(xM,N) (21.5%).

+According to a study from 2017 that sampled southern Arabians, the Mahra were stated to be minimally or non-admixed as they had >85.9% Arabian ancestry proportions.